CodHeK/markdown-previewer/README.md

 # milo
-Lightining fast markdown editor where-in you can view your markdown output instantly as you edit.
+Lightning fast markdown editor where-in you can view your markdown output instantly as you edit.

 ### How it looks :